MarcialRosales/rabbitmq-ldap-integration/many-rabbitmq-clusters/Readme.md

-# Many RabbitMq Clusters
+# Many RabbitMQ Clusters

-Can we leverage a single LDAP server to manage the identities of many independent Rabbitmq Clusters?
+Can we leverage a single LDAP server to manage the identities of many independent RabbitMQ Clusters?
 This is a situation we encounter in the on-demand RabbitMQ Tile in PCF.

 ## Option 1

 Users are defined in LDAP indistinctly of which cluster they are entitled to access.

-**RabbitMq topology**:
+**RabbitMQ topology**:
 ```

     on-demand-cluster1